Orioles vs. Blue Jays MLB Betting Odds, Trends & Prediction

-American League East rivals clash in Toronto for Monday night’s Orioles vs. Blue Jays matchup at 7:07 p.m.
+The Orioles vs. Blue Jays series continues on Tuesday night when Toronto hosts Baltimore at 7:07 p.m.
 ET.
-With Grayson Rodriguez opposing Kevin Gausman in the pitching matchup, what’s the best bet tonight at Rogers Centre?
+With the Orioles listed as sizable moneyline favorites and the total sitting at 8.5 runs, what’s the smart bet tonight from Rogers Centre?

 Game Matchup & Betting Odds